 Moreover, 29% of employees say that poor internal communication is the reason for projects to fail.

-They are simply not designed to keep employees informed about the happenings within the organization, neither they ensure easy access to company-wide information.
+Project management tools are simply not designed to keep employees informed about the happenings within the organization, neither they ensure easy access to company-wide information.
 Therefore, one should not use them as the primary internal communication channel.